huobei1997/huobei1997.github.io/content/blog/IRMA_Workflow/index.md

 Researchers working with RNA viruses often face a major dilemma: **how to select the right reference genome**?
 On top of that, traditional analysis pipelines are often **overly complex and cumbersome**, making them extremely difficult for researchers without a strong bioinformatics background to use.

 After attempting various complex manual scripts, I finally locked onto the **IRMA (Iterative Refinement Meta-Assembler)** pipeline.
 It stands out because it is **simple, fast, and accurate**.
 It automates the tedious reference selection process, making it a friendly tool for everyone.
-This blog post records the complete workflow—from installation to NCBI BLAST verification—and compares it with my own custom pipeline.

 {{< toc mobile_only=true is_open=true >}}